Deirdre Osborne

 Deirdre Osborne Hon.
 FRSL is an Australian-born academic, who was Professor of Literature and Drama in English.
 She taught in the Department of English and Creative Writing at Goldsmiths, University of London and was Equality, Diversity and Inclusion Co-ordinator for the School of Arts and Humanities.
 She co-founded the MA degree in Black British Writing.
-In 2022, Osborne was elected an Honorary Fellow of the Royal Society of Literature for her "her contribution to the advancement of literature in the UK".
+In 2022, Osborne was elected an Honorary Fellow of the Royal Society of Literature for "her contribution to the advancement of literature in the UK".

 Career

 Deirdre Osborne studied at the University of Melbourne, Australia, earning a Classics degree, English Literature at King's College London, and did a research PhD in Victorian literature (for which she was Australian Bicentennial Scholar) from Birkbeck, University of London, where she also taught.

 She was Professor of Literature and Drama in English in the Department of English and Creative Writing until 2024, after having worked for 16 years in the Department of Theatre and Performance Goldsmiths, University of London.